Ironsoldier353/Hack-This-Fall-24/README.md

   4. Run locally:
      ```bash
      npm run dev
-Now open http://localhost:5173 or anyother port shown in terminal.
+Now open http://localhost:5173 or any other port shown in terminal.

 ## Tech Stack